cfpb/design-system/docs/pages/data-visualization-1.md

   * You’re not relying solely on color to connote meaning.
 Use other visual qualities such as patterning to distinguish between data points.

   * You’ve accounted for color blindness.
 We use specific color combinations to create accessible, on-brand data visualizations.
 [View our data visualization color palettes](https://cfpb.github.io/design-system/foundation/color#data-visualization-palettes-1).
-We also have a set of guidelines around the accessible use of color in both web and print.
+We also have a set of guidelines detailing the accessible use of color in both web and print.
 [View color accessibility guidelines](https://cfpb.github.io/design-system/foundation/color#accessibility).

   ### Chart components